-In the end we remember what moves us and what is beautiful.
-As a fine art photographer, Russell Tomlin seeks to find and to create beauty that moves those who view his images.
-The search begins in the natural world with water—the majesty of the Pacific, the tumult of river and freshet, the dimming mystery of fog and mist, the charm of still water in wetlands ponds and pools.
-His work marvels in the minimal and serene in fog and seasonal waterscape and the puzzling beauty of abstracts drawn from water reflections in the second sky.
+As a fine art photographer, Russell Tomlin seeks to create beauty that moves those who view his images.
+The search begins in the natural world with water— the charm of still water in wetlands ponds and pools, the tumult of river and creek, the dimming mystery of fog and mist, the majesty of the Pacific.
+His work encompasses photographic impressionism in wetlands stillness and Pacific flight, the minimal and serene in fog and seasonal waterscape, and the puzzling beauty of abstracts drawn from water reflections.

 Displayed at Don Dexter Gallery